-Please note that due to heavy demand this is the second set of dates for the Phonics in a Rich Reading Curriculum course.
+Please note that due to heavy demand place are now only available on the summer dates on the Phonics in a Rich Reading Curriculum course.

 This two-day training offers teachers clear guidance for the provision of a systematic phonics programme, supporting children to become independent readers.
 This programme has been designed to strengthen practitioner knowledge and understanding of knowledge and terminology in relation to phonics, in line with Early Years Foundation Stage and National Curriculum requirements and will provide ideas and resources to help plan for the successful use and application of phonics learning in the wider curriculum.